sal55/langs/MDescr.md

 ````
     include "filespec"      Incorporate in-line source code from another file "file.m"
     sinclude("filespec")    Brackets are optional.
 Embed any text file as a string data object
-    binclude("filespec")    Embed any file as a binary data object
+    binclude("filespec")    Embed any file as a binary data object, that can initialise any array.
 ````
 `sinclude` adds a zero terminator which is counted as part of the data.